zjsan/streamlit-app1/README.md

     4. Implementation of further features
     5. Bug in the text input
     6. Further checkin in the model response
+    7. Need to disable processing for True or False != Remembering and True or False != Understanding

 ## Need To Implement
     1. PDF Upload